MasteraSnackin/ClausePay/README.md

 ## Description

 ClausePay turns an overdue invoice into a traceable recovery campaign.
-It reads a synthetic invoice and contract, extracts collection-relevant clauses, researches a real public company/domain with Tavily, evaluates the recovery ontology with Prometheux, writes every source and action to ClickHouse, and presents the result in a dashboard with human approval before any outbound email.
+It reads a invoice and contract, extracts collection-relevant clauses, researches a real public company/domain with Tavily, evaluates the recovery ontology with Prometheux, writes every source and action to ClickHouse, and presents the result in a dashboard with human approval before any outbound email.

 The demo invoice, contract and debtor are synthetic.
 Public web research is used only to demonstrate source-grounded context gathering and does not assert that a real company owes money.